-In addition to providing a framework for discovering heuristics, our formalism provides a realistic normative standard for human decision-making.
-This allows us to determine to which extent human deviations from perfectly rational decision-making can be attributed to resource-rational consideration of the cost of gathering information vs. genuinely irrational use of one's cognitive resources.
-We measured people's relative performance by the fraction of the highest expected reward attainable with perfect information, omitting the cost of information gathering.
-This relative measure allows as to compare resource-rational performance of the model to unboundedly optimal performance with perfect information (i.e., maximum expected value).
-Omitting the cost of information gathering is useful for this comparison, and for comparing gross performance across cost conditions.
+In addition to providing a framework for discovering strategies, our formalism provides a realistic normative standard for human decision making.
+This allows us to determine to which extent human deviations from perfectly rational decision making can be attributed to resource-rational consideration of the cost of gathering information versus genuinely irrational use of one's cognitive resources.

+To quantify decision quality on a given trial, we divide the expected value of the chosen gamble by the maximum expected value of any gamble.
+This relative measure allows us to compare the decisions of participants and the resource-rational model to unboundedly optimal decisions made with perfect information.
+Note that this metric applies to the decision itself, not the strategy; it thus does not include or account for the cost of information gathering.

-As illustrated in Figure 6, our resource-rational model performs relatively close to the unboundedly optimal standard of 1.0, falling shorter when less information is gathered.
-Concretely, the average relative performance was 0.895.
-Furthermore, our model accurately predicted that participants' relative performance increases with the stakes (B = 0.039, p = 0.0035), decreases with the dispersion of the outcome probabilities (B = 0.059, p < 0.001), and decreases with the cost of gathering and processing information (B = -0.063, p < 0.001).
+As illustrated in Figure 6, our resource-rational model achieved a decision quality of relatively close to the unboundedly optimal standard of 1.0, falling shorter when less information is gathered.
+Concretely, the average decision quality was 0.895.
+Furthermore, our model accurately predicted that participants' decision quality increases with the stakes (B = 0.039, p = .0035), decreases with the dispersion of the outcome probabilities (B = 0.059, p < .001), and decreases with the cost of gathering and processing information (B = -0.063, p < .001).
 These results are shown in Figure 6.

-It is apparent that participants under-perform compared to the model.
-The average relative performance of all participants was only 0.542.
-Thus, 23% of the gap between all participants' performance and the performance of the unboundedly optimal decision strategy (i.e., maximizing expected value) can be explained by resource-rational sensitivity to the imposed click cost, whereas 77% is due to people's deviations from the resource-rational model.
+It is apparent that participants underperform compared to the model.
+The average decision quality of all participants was only 0.542.
+Thus, 23% of the gap between all participants' decision quality and the decision quality of the unboundedly optimal decision strategy (i.e., maximizing expected value) can be explained by resource-rational sensitivity to the imposed click cost, whereas 77% is due to people's deviations from the resource-rational model.
 Importantly, this proportion could be further reduced by accounting for additional costs and constraints not considered by our model, which we set out to do in Experiment 2.